A fine Matrix chat app you can get to love

 Made by the etke.cc team

-Like the client but don't want to run a homeserver?
-The same crew can host one for you at etke.cc.
+Like the client but would rather not babysit a homeserver?
+The same crew runs managed Matrix hosting at etke.cc.

 GPL-3.0-or-later.
 No CLA, no contributor gatekeeping, no hoops.